rocketboosters/reviser/README.md

 # lambda-deployer

-Build and deploy python lambda functions.
+Build and deploy python lambda functions and layers.